 There have been reports of Roma communities subjected to Covid-19 testing by the authorities that was administered with the involvement of the military.
 The While testing is in principle a necessary and welcome public health measure, civil society groups expressed concern over such practices without the provision of necessary protection and support, thus contributing to further stigmatization of the communities concerned.
 The anti-Roma rhetoric in the public arena further contributed to fuelling hate and intolerance.
 Unabated hate speech inciting people against Roma have the potential to lead to hate crime and racially motivated violence.
-The report of the publical assault and violent damage to property, the string property and violent assault and violent that was administered with the provision of the communities concerned.
+The report of the publical assault and violent damage to property, the strain provided season of the property.